ddd-by-examples/library/docs/design-level.md

 ## Checkout

+Checking out is actually the essence of library functioning. **Any patron** can checkout a hold, but it is only possible when the **hold** exists:

 ![Checkout example 1](images/dl/bookcheckouts/example-1.png)

+It is also not allowed to checkout someone else's hold:

 ![Checkout example 2](images/dl/bookcheckouts/example-2.png)

+An example summing things up is depicted below:

 ![Checkout example 3](images/dl/bookcheckouts/example-3.png)

+A real-life scenario could be that a **patron** cancels his/her hold, and tries to check the book out:

 ![Checkout example 4](images/dl/bookcheckouts/example-4.png)

+It might also happen that a **patron** has the hold, whereas the book is missing in a library:

 ![Checkout example 5](images/dl/bookcheckouts/example-5.png)

 ## Expiring a hold